Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Results and Discussion

 \subsection{Impact of Alignment Strategy on Reported Metrics}

 Pocket alignment refers to the procedure for superimposing predicted and reference protein–ligand complexes prior to RMSD evaluation, which is necessary for models that modify protein structure during prediction.
 Different strategies lead to systematically different results.
 One common option is the \textsc{pocket-based} alignment, where the predicted pocket is aligned to the reference one.
-This can yield lower RMSD values even if the ligand is placed in a non-native binding site, effectively inflating success rates for both structure prediction and rigid docking methods.
-In contrast, we follow the \textsc{base} alignment strategy, in which the reference pocket is aligned to the full predicted protein, ensuring that incorrect pocket assignments are penalized.
+This can yield low RMSD values even if the ligand is placed in a non-native binding site, effectively inflating success rates for both structure prediction and rigid docking methods.
+In contrast, another strategy is the \textsc{full} alignment, in which the reference pocket is aligned to the full predicted protein, ensuring that incorrect pocket assignments are penalized.
 This methodological difference explains why our reported metrics may differ from those in other studies, even when using the same datasets.
-Appendix~\ref{app:alignment} provides a detailed comparison, showing that pocket-based alignment consistently increases success rates by 10–20\% across methods, while leaving their relative ordering unchanged.
+Appendix~\ref{app:alignment} provides a detailed comparison of both alignment strategies; \textsc{pocket-based} alignment consistently inflates success rates for co-folding methods, while the relative ranking of methods remains almost unchanged.
+We report results with \textsc{pocket-based} alignment in the main text.